Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 What it means: BCIs aren’t just for cursor control anymore.
 The same technology can restore speech—and possibly, eventually, enable silent communication at speeds far beyond typing.

-Precision Neuroscience and Blindsight: The Newcomers
+Precision Neuroscience, Paradromics, and Blindsight: The Field Widens

-Two other companies deserve attention:
+Three other developments deserve attention:

 The Non-Invasive Path: No Surgery Required